-Every year, your business must submit an Annual LLC Franchise Tax Report to the Arkansas Secretary of State to keep your information current.
+In Arkansas, an LLC’s annual report is tied to its yearly franchise tax payment.
+Every LLC operating in the state needs to file this crucial report in order to remain in good standing.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 Consider an Annual LLC Franchise Tax Report the state’s yearly checkup on your LLC.
 It’s similar to a census in that its purpose is to collect the necessary contact and structural information about each Arkansas business.

 Each state has its own annual reporting requirements, and some don’t even require them.
 But in most states, you’re required to submit one per year that includes your LLC name, principal office address, registered agent information, and member/manager names and addresses.
 Whether you run a domestic or foreign LLC, you should plan on submitting an annual report.

 Don’t be intimidated, but it’s not something you want to take lightly.
 This is how the state updates your LLC’s record with the most recent information.
 They need to know how to reach you with important information about your business status, upcoming filings, taxes, and service of process.